SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 With name sanitization, two columns *c8y_TemperatureMeasurement.T.unit* and *c8y_temperaturemeasurement.T.unit_6bfa* will be created for unit entries.
 The unit entries will then be stored in the column with the associated path.
 Analogously, two columns *c8y_TemperatureMeasurement.T.value* and *c8y_temperaturemeasurement.T.value_490d* will be created for value entries.

-In the first case an offloading run processes multiple fragments with the corresponding column names being equal with respect to case-insensitivity, the sanitization also generates distinct column names, with each name having a unique suffix.
+The first time an offloading run processes multiple fragments with the corresponding column names being equal with respect to case-insensitivity, the sanitization also generates distinct column names, with each name having a unique suffix.

 **Raising alarms**